fortran-lang/stdlib/doc/specs/stdlib_sorting.md

 * Random-10 - the final ten elements of the increasing array are replaced by random values.

-These benchmarks have been performed on two different processors, both on a MacBook Pro, featuring a 2.3 GHz Quad-Core Intel Core i5, with 8 GB 2133 MHz LPDDR3 memory.
-The first processor was GNU Fortran (GCC) 10.2.0, with the following results:
+These benchmarks have been performed on two different compilers, both on a MacBook Pro, featuring a 2.3 GHz Quad-Core Intel Core i5, with 8 GB 2133 MHz LPDDR3 memory.
+The first compiler was GNU Fortran (GCC) 10.2.0, with the following results:

 |   Type  | Elements |   Order       |    Method     | Time (s)  |